digital-asset/daml-ui-template/README.md

 ## Exploring the application

-- Login as `Alice` (case sensitive), leaving the password blank.
+- Login as `Administrator` (case sensitive), leaving the password blank.

-- You are now redirected to `http://localhost:3000/#/app/report` where you see a table with all `Asset` contracts listed.
+- You are now redirected to `http://localhost:3000/#/app/report` where you see a table with all `Person` contracts listed.

-- Two choice buttons are displayed for each contract: the `Give` choice is enabled if the logged-in party is the `owner` of an asset.
-The `Appraise` button is enabled if the logged-in user is the `issuer` of the asset.

-- Both choices will open a dialog to enter the required parameters.
-The dialog currently supports `text`, `number`, `date`, and `selection` input types.

-The `Report` page is meant as an example, which you can copy and modify to your needs.
+- Two filter inputs are provided, and the results can be paged, according to the `Page Size` input.

 ## Deploying to production